tars0x9752/esspec-memo/README.md

 ### VSCode integration

 When opened in VSCode, the live server task will start automatically.
-(Nix required)
+(Nix and Flakes feature required)

 More details: [`.vscode`](.vscode)